 It’s not the art or artist I object to–how could I when Chihuly wears a black eye patch?
 I object to people’s reactions to art.
 I should qualify that by saying their pretentious reactions to art, including the usual hyperbole found in descriptions of the art.

-Earlier this week, I went to the botanical garden for inspiration in writing the latest Bobby Bronco set (I’m not making this up) and sat down on a bench adjacent to Chihuly’s sun.
+Earlier this week, I went to the botanical garden for inspiration in writing the latest Bobby Bronco set and sat on a bench near Chihuly’s sun.
 As people passed by on their way to the Enid A. Haupt Conservatory, they stopped to marvel at the yellow orb.
-To accuse them of worshiping it would be an exaggeration, but they certainly fawned over it.
+To accuse them of worshiping it would be unkind, but they certainly fawned over it.
 There was a lot of oohing and aahing that, again, I found embarrassing.
 At one point, a group stopped to oogle and drool not two feet from where I sat.

 “Luminous,” “transcendent,” “spiritual,” they said.
 “A large, yellow ball of intestinal parasites,” I countered.
 I couldn’t resist.
 I have been doing that sort of thing all my life, not that I am proud of it, but by then I had been listening to scores of visitors for more than an hour.
 They ignored me and shuffled off to the conservatory.
 One of them, an older man, turned back to wink.
 So, I had at least one sympathizer in the group.
 Probably a retired gastroenterologist.